apostrophecms/docs/docs/guide/custom-ui.md

 ## Adding custom context menu items

 Apostrophe offers a context menu that can be used to carry out certain operations on a document, such as 'preview', 'duplicate', and so on.
-We can add custom context menu items (edit mode) from within any module, targeting any Vue component that implements `AposModal`.
+We can add custom context menu items from within any module, targeting any Vue component that implements `AposModal`.
 For an example of this, see the [code for the draft sharing modal](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/modal/ui/apos/components/AposModalShareDraft.vue).
 The menu registration should happen in the initialization phase.

 Here is an example of how to add a custom context menu item labeled "My Menu Item".